 This meandering road crosses a forest and at the far side of the wood we notice Bögöt village after a half an hour long walk.
 We reach the narrow asphalt access road of the village, turn onto it and visit Bögöt (Bögöt, letérés a pecsételőhelyhez).
 The stamps of the Blue Trail are located in the food shop (at the bus turning place) and on the wall of the Mayor's office (12 Tóth György út, Bögöt).
 Both of them are in the vicinity of the Catholic church in the centre of the village.

 After stamping it is worth visiting the old castle.
-The castel was mentioned first time in 1327, it was the property of the Hungarian king in that time, later it was owned by other noblemen.
+The castle was mentioned first time in 1327, it was the property of the Hungarian king in that time, later it was owned by other noblemen.
 The castle became the property of the Nádasdy clan in the 15th century, they developed it, and defended the castle successfully against the Turkey troops many times.
 After the Turk times the owner of the castle, Ferenc Nádasdy got involved into the conspiracy against the Austrian Emperor (because the Turk occupation was followed by an Austrian occupation).
 But the conspiracy unfolded, Nádasdy was executed and the castle was sequestrated from the family.
 The owners of the castle exchanged often again, but didn't happen bigger renovation works on walls of the fort.
 Similar to Kőszeg the castle of Sárvár is one of those forts, which survived successfully the Turkey times, and the Austrian occupation.
 We can find many historical exhibitions among its walls.

 The Blue Trail passes the fort and crosses the park on gravel promenades under big plane trees.
 Later we turn again onto the streets of the town at the far side of the park and after the old, abandoned watermill building we reach again the embankment of Gyöngyös-patak.
-We go a little while on a promenade along it, later cross the stream on a bridge.
-We stand here at the edge of a building estate, we turn right at the first building and cross a grassy meadow beside the houses.
+We walk a little while on a promenade along it, later cross the stream on a bridge.
+We stand at the edge of a building estate here, we turn right at the first building and cross a grassy meadow beside the houses.
 A few minutes later we reach the Csónakázótó (Rowing Lake) at the far side of the field and continue the hike on the gravel promenade at the shore of the Rowing Lake (Sárvár, Csónakázótó).

-We walk around the western bay of the lake, cross a little patch of forest and get to back to the shore of the Rowing Lake.
-The trail go farther at the lakeside, it goes around the eastern bay, as well, pass by the fence of the camping and turn right at the first dwelling houses onto the Markusovszky utca (Markusovszky Street).
+We walk around the western bay of the lake, cross a little patch of forest and get to back to the shore of the Rowing Lake again.
+The trail leads farther at the lakeside, it goes around the eastern bay, as well, pass by the fence of the camping and turn right at the first dwelling houses onto the Markusovszky utca (Markusovszky Street).
 We reach the main street at the end of the Markusovszky utca, turn right here and walk on the pavement beside the fence of the spa.